 Becca joined GMFTS in 2013.
 As consumer education coordinator, she is responsible for managing Vermont Harvest of the Month, a statewide campaign to promote local foods, and the Lunchbox, a summer food service program and mobile learning kitchen.
 Becca graduated from Moravian College of Bethlehem, Penn. in December of 2012 with a bachelor’s in environmental science.
 Before joining GMFTS, she spent time as a farm-based educator on Martha’s Vineyard, worked as support staff at an early education center in Burlington, and researched stream ecology in the Lehigh Valley of Pennsylvania.
 She is excited to continuing exploring the mountains, lakes, farms, and hidden gems of the Northeast Kingdom.

 Shane Rogers joined GMFTS in 2015.
-As a communication, outreach, and development associate Shane will be working to grow the public profile of the organization and showcase the work it’s doing across the state.
+As a communication and development coordinator Shane will be working to grow the public profile of the organization and showcase the work it’s doing across the state.
 He holds a bachelor’s in political science and communications with a concentration in journalism from the University of Dayton in Ohio.
 Coming to the Northeast Kingdom from Washington, D.C. he most recently worked as a legislative researcher and writer for CQ Roll Call.
 Shane has also worked as a reporter for The Press newspaper in Avon Lake, Ohio and as an assistant director for Grassroots Campaigns Inc. in Cincinnati, Ohio.
 He is excited to explore the many wonder of the Northeast Kingdom, hopefully find Narnia, and be part of a team working so diligently to reform the food system in Vermont.

 Ryann joined the Green Mountain Farm-to-School crew in 2014 as a farm to school coordinator.
 She works in Northeast Kingdom schools to engage students in discussions and hands-on activities and to assist food service directors who are committed to local food purchasing and preparation in cafeterias.
 As a nutrition and agriculture educator, she participates in the unique food culture of the communities she serves and contributes to the development of a local food system that meets the interests and needs of the NEK.
 A recent graduate of Green Mountain College, Ryann received a bachelor’s in philosophy with an emphasis on agriculture and local food systems.
 Prior to joining GMFTS, Ryann worked as CSA and farm store manager at Green Mountain College’s Cerridwen Farm, providing members of the Poultney community with fresh produce, eggs, and meat products.
 She has also worked as an intern with the Inland Seas Education Association in northern Michigan, introducing school groups to Great Lakes ecology aboard a sixty-foot schooner.
 Ryann is looking forward to hiking, biking, and exploring farms and forests in the Northeast Kingdom.